Frequently Asked Questions About the CIP

 • As soon as your interest is piqued, arrange an in-person meeting with the CIP administrator by emailing cip@ucalgary.ca .

 • After meeting with the CIP admin, meet with the CIP Program Director, 3 months before the application deadline.
-The CIP Admin can help arrange a meeting.
+The CIP Admin will help arrange a meeting.

 • Seek approval from your UofC residency clinical Program Director.